m-a-r-a-t/Paint/README.md

-#  Welcome to the Paint wiki!
+#  Welcome to the Paint repository!
 This app is created in native javascript !!!

 ##   Install and start locally